ainsleyclark/mesh/README.md

 </p>

 <p align="center">
-  A blazingly fast, versatile, pure CSS open source framework <br>
+  A blazingly fast, versatile, pure CSS framework <br>
   with a modular approach to a responsive grid system and a <br>
   vast amount of utilities.<br>
 </p>